meeranahmed/self-driving-car/README.md

 </p>

 ## 1. **Automatic Mode**
-* The user select from the mobile ui ( Automatic Mode ).
+* The user select from the home page Autoatic mode..
 * The car webcam starts to take images of the car lane.
-* The webcam starts to send the images to the server.
+* The webcam sends the images to the server.
-* The server starts to send the image to the lane detection algorithm to detect the direction which the car should move to.
+* The server sends the image to the lane detection algorithm to detect the direction which the car should move to.
-* The server sends the result direction to the esp WiFi module.
+* The detected direction will be sent to the esp WiFi module through the server.
 * The WiFi module sends the direction to the arduino to make the motors move to this direction.
 ### Mobile UI Sample